Ethereum's merge: The giant elephant in the room

 In short, the Ethereum foundation is there to oversee the development and growth of the ecosystem, without influencing or disrupting its development.
 There was always some speculation, that this happened with ETH, you would even find clips of Buterin, where he said how they sold 70’000 ETH at the top.
 But this clip is the only proof or mention of this happening.

-Pure peer-to-peer would allow the user to not interact with any instance and even run their own node.
+Pure peer-to-peer would allow users to not interact with any instance and even run their own node.
 This is technically possible with ETH however you often rely on web services like AWS or Hetzner.
 The latter has just announced that they will be blocking users who mine or run nodes.
 Hetzner has a 10% network share and could therefore pose a problem in the near future.
 Another point for the whole decentralized vs. central debate.
 Imagine if AWS does the same.
 Ethereum would be in big trouble…

 These statements are more profound, but not incredibly dangerous.
 If you want to scale something you have to give up some security and usability.
 Which is an argument many Ethereum maxis tell you.
 The most dangerous aspect for me is how the Ethereum foundation is pushing the change and not discussing two major drawbacks.